na-na-hi/renget/archive/chrprompt2.md

 Q2: What is your body count ;)?
 Q3: Does crime pay?
 Q4: What happened to the money I lent you last Saturday?
+Q5: Do you play any instruments besides the harmonica?

 ###Cassie
 Q1: Are you a real construction company??